Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 The poor validity of self-reported gastric cancer family histories needs to be considered during a patient's genetic evaluation and when creating an individual's clinical management recommendations.
 Studies have assessed the accuracy of self-reported family histories by comparing collected information with confirmation sources like death certificates, cancer registries, and histopathological records.[

 Obtaining pathological documentation of personal/family histories of cancer and polyps is also integral when assessing a patient's hereditary gastric cancer risk.
-This is especially important because genetic testing criteria has shifted over the years and has, in turn, broadened clinical criteria.[
+This documentation is especially important because genetic testing criteria has shifted over the years and has, in turn, broadened clinical criteria.[

 The diagnosis of cancers before age 50 years is a hallmark feature of hereditary cancer syndromes.
 Attenuated forms of hereditary cancer syndromes also exist and are increasingly recognized.
 In these attenuated syndromes, the ages of gastric cancer onset can occur after age 50 years.[